freealise/freealise/psy/README.md

 People can speak with improved fluency under hypnosis (that's what Jesus did when subjectively turning water to wine and making people act drunk)
 (Do what Abulafia did)

-Abulafia deliberately confuses himself (his animal soul) by physical and linguistic means as exercise for natural confusion of any kind (spiritual or mundane) so it is useful even if prophecy is witheld (no anticipation or selfish motives) - Jewish 'shaman' ?
+Abulafia deliberately confuses himself (his animal soul) by physical and linguistic means as exercise for natural confusion of any kind (spiritual or mundane) so it is useful as a step to prophecy - Jewish 'shaman' like Miriam
-(dancing syncs the brainwaves ~music, improves memory, imaging, fluency, _)
+what AI (a golem) does is permute letters and phonemes to arrive at an idea

 when did I reject Metatron (Daat) ?
 obsession with external drugs or technology to induce mystical experience in ignorance of natural capacity of any human for this